-Linda and David Chittock grew up with similar family values and background, but with one key difference; David was raised in the small town of Chagrin Falls, OH, while Linda moved around the world with her family and father, who was in the Air Force.
+Linda and David Chittock grew up with similar family values and background.
+But there was one key difference: David was raised in the small town of Chagrin Falls, OH, while Linda moved around the world with her family and father, who was in the Air Force.
 Because of Linda’s chance to see the world and David’s family’s love of travel (visiting 49 of the 50 states), each grew up with a passion for other countries and cultures.

 As Linda and David settled down near Chagrin to raise their three boys, Linda had a devotion to their education, and she also felt it was crucial that their sons be raised with a passion and curiosity about the world beyond Ohio.
 That passion was reinforced by the boys attending University School in Cleveland.
-There, the Chittocks took advantage of its foreign exchange program, hosting, over several years, three smart and fun-loving siblings from Tasmania, Australia.
+There, the Chittocks took advantage of its foreign exchange program.
+Over several years they hosted three smart and fun-loving siblings from Tasmania, Australia.

-Several years later, an opportunity presented itself to host an exchange student through University School’s partner in Nairobi, Kenya – the Starahe School for boys.
-The family sat down and discussed the opportunity and decided to say “yes” to the chance to get to know a young man from such a different culture, and to learn about Africa.
-Meanwhile in Kenya, a fearless student named Wahinya Njoya also said “yes” – in his case, to the chance to follow his dream of visiting America.
+Later, an opportunity presented itself to host an exchange student through University School’s partner in Nairobi, Kenya – the Starahe School for boys.
+The Chittock family sat down and discussed the opportunity and decided to say “yes” to the chance to get to know this young man named Wahinya Njoya and to learn about Kenya.
+As a family, they knew God was calling them to the first steps in a journey that would go farther than they could have dreamed.

-Little did the Chittocks or Wahinya know that God was on the move.
-That the Chittocks’ commitment to education and service, and that Wahinya’s courageous decision, would together, be a life changing marker…not just for Wahinya, but eventually for thousands of Kenyan children.
+The Chittocks’ commitment to education and service, and the Njoya’s courageous decision, would together, be a life-changing marker…not just for Wahinya and his family, but eventually for thousands of Kenyan children.